project-repo/cagebreak/SECURITY.md

 #### Denial of Service

-Not applicable - Cagebreak offers functionality to terminate itself, which is available to all user software over the socket.
+Not applicable - Cagebreak offers functionality to terminate itself, which is available to all user software over the socket if the socket is enabled.

 #### Elevation of Privilege